langflow-ai/langflow/docs/docs/contributing/how-contribute.md

 ---
 ## Local development

-You can develop LangFlow using docker compose, or locally.
+You can develop Langflow using docker compose, or locally.

 We provide a .vscode/launch.json file for debugging the backend in VSCode, which is a lot faster than using docker compose.